Online Marketing for Small Businesses in South Africa

 Clearly, you don’t have a choice on whether you do digital marketing but the question is how well you do it.
 The latter is the point of this article.
 The starting point of any successful marketing lies in the strength of its strategic and tactical plan.
 According to Sun Tsu, “Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win”.

-The first stage is to conduct an audience analysis based on hard cold facts as well as psychological insights.
+The first stage of online marketing for small businesses is to conduct an audience analysis based on hard cold facts as well as psychological insights.
 The reason why this is an important step is that customers are pivotal to everything that you do.
 That they occupy this prime position is hardly surprising.
 Remember, you actually set up your business to satisfy their wants and needs.
 Take them away and your business will not have any reason to exist.

 The insights about your audience will enable you to build common ground with them.
-You marketing communication should be created in the image of your customers if ever you are to connect and influence them.
+Your online marketing communication should be created in the image of your customers if ever you are to connect and influence them.

 After this step, go ahead and set realistic and achievable marketing goals.
 Know what you want to accomplish.
 If you don’t know where you’re going you will not know when you get there.
 Your goals are nothing more than a statement of the kind of results you want to achieve with your marketing.
 Most significantly, they should fit into and support your overall business goals.
 Examples of marketing goals include: